OSInside/kiwi/doc/source/image_description/elements.rst

 squashfscompression="uncompressed|gzip|lzo|lz4|xz|zstd":
   Specifies the compression type for mksquashfs

+erofscompression="text"
+  Specifies the compression type and level for erofs.
+  The attribute is a free form text because erofs allows paramters for the different compression types.
+Please consult the erofs man page for details how to specify a value for the `-z` option on `mkfs.erofs` and pass a proper value as erofscompression

 standalone_integrity="true|false":
   For the `oem` type only, specifies to create a standalone `dm_integrity` layer on top of the root filesystem